US-GHG-Center/RetrievalToolbox.jl/docs/src/design/design.md

 Thus, we make use of pre-allocated objects, which we call buffers here.

+### Order of instantiation in a retrieval algorithm

 ## Executing the forward model will mutate some objects

 Kinda bad for e.g. gas scale factors that mean factors of some initial atmospheric state.